fergal92/pp2-surf-s-up/TESTING.md

 - I could not change the audio based on the surf level but I solved that by deciding which song was to play based on the surfboard state assigned at the time.

 ### Unsolved Bugs
 - In mobile view the X should be a hamburger icon and it should be on the right of the navbar.
-Currently it is in the center of the navbar
+Currently it is in the center of the navbar.
+- Audio - I know that the audio should not play unless it has been clicked to play with the audio control buttons.
+My mentor made that clear to me in the last mentor meeting hours before the deadline but i di not have time to implement the change.
+It also took me a long time to create the functionality for the audio to begin playing when the option button was clicked to inititae the game and ti update the audio track when the game level increased.
+In future I would make the audio only play when the audio control button is clicked.

 ## Mistakes
 - I left it too late to validate the html, css and javascript.
 Because of this I am forced to rush to try to fix errrors a few hpours before the deadline.
-This is a mistake
+- I used the same ID twice in the html and that became an issue to solve
+- Audio - I know that the audio should not play unless it has been clicked to play with the audio control buttons.
+My mentor made that clear to me in the last mentor meeting hours before the deadline but I did not have time to implement the change.
+It also took me a long time to create the functionality for the audio to begin playing when the option button was clicked to inititae the game and ti update the audio track when the game level increased.
+In future I would make the audio only play when the audio control button is clicked.